-Alternatives to HHI.
-All this does not mean that concentration measures are useless, but we need to heed extreme caution when interpreting them.
+Alternatives to HHI.-All this does not mean that concentration measures are useless, but we need to exercise extreme caution when interpreting them.
 As a result, starting in the early 1980s, the IO literature has therefore moved away from using HHI as a measure of market power.
-In the quest for a firm level measure of market power came the advent of the modern IO approach (most often associated with Bresnahan (1989) and Berry et al. (1995)) and researchers started analyzing market power in the context of a well-defined market (cars, breakfast cereal, cement,...).
-Under certain assumptions regarding consumer preferences, the production technology, and market conduct, together with detailed data on prices and quantities, this so-called demand approach generates individual firm level markups.
+In the quest for a firm-level measure of market power came the advent of the modern IO approach (most often associated with Bresnahan 1989 and Berry, Levinsohn, and Pakes 1995) and researchers started analyzing market power in the context of a well-defined market (cars, breakfast cereal, cement, et cetera).
+Under certain assumptions regarding consumer preferences, the production technology, and market conduct, together with detailed data on prices and quantities, this so-called demand approach generates individual firmlevel markups.
 The structure of the model produces an estimate for the marginal cost of the firm and with pricing data, therefore also a measure of the markup (price over marginal cost).

-2The book is not alone in using HHI regressions.
-Other recent papers that use the same methodology include Furman et al. (2019) 2015, Azar et al. (2017), Barkai (2017), Bessen (2017), Grullon et al. (2016), and Benmelech et al. (2018).
+&lt;sup>3The book is not alone in using HHI regressions.
+Other recent papers that use the same methodology include Azar, Marinescu, and Steinbaum (2017); Barkai (2020); Bessen (2017); Grullon, Larkin, and Michaely (2016); and Benmelech, Bergman, and Kim (2018).

-While the demand approach is the most complete and detailed method - call it the Rolls Royce of all methods - it suffers from two practical drawbacks.
-First, this approach requires a lot of detailed data, especially on firm level prices and conduct.
+While the demand approach is the most complete and detailed method-call it the Rolls Royce of all methods-it suffers from two practical drawbacks.
+First, this approach requires a lot of detailed data, especially on firm-level prices and conduct.
 Second, we still need to define the boundaries of a market.
-While the market structure can be defined for a well-defined product such as breakfast cereal, this is a lot harder at the aggregate macroeconomic level.
+While the market structure can be delineated for a well-defined product such as breakfast cereal, this is a lot harder at the aggregate macroeconomic level.

-With the desire to calculate market power for the entire economy (i.e., at a macroeconomic level), and in the absence of detailed data, there is an alternative in the so-called production approach (see Hall (1988), De Loecker and Warzynski (2012), and De Loecker and Eeckhout (2017)).
-From the cost minimization decision of firms, this approach uses readily available accounting data to calculate the firm level markup.
+With the desire to calculate market power for the entire economy (i.e., at a macroeconomic level), and in the absence of detailed data, there is an alternative in the so-called production approach (see Hall 1988; De Loecker and Warzynski 2012; and De Loecker, Eeckhout, and Unger 2020).
+From the cost minimization decision of firms, this approach uses readily available accounting data to calculate the firm-level markup.
 The advantage is that we can calculate markups for the economy as a whole and for a long time series, without making any assumptions on the unobserved market structure or using measures of the market concentration.

-Now we can use the firm level micro estimates of markups to analyze the economy wide distribution of market power and the evolution over time.
+Now we can use the firm-level micro estimates of markups to analyze the economy-wide distribution of market power and the evolution over time.
 Key is that we can focus on the distribution of markups and hence all the moments associated with this distribution, including the joint distributions of markups, sales, market shares, employment, cost shares,...
 Because the HHI gives us only one moment of that distribution, it can not inform us about what is underlying this change in the markup distribution.
 For example, two different distributions of markups can give rise to the same HHI.